OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

   -  *Target Compiler* – sets the target compiler for compiling the generated code.

-  -  *OMC Flags* – sets the omc flags for simulation.
+  -  *OMC Command Line Options* – sets the OMC command line options for the simulation.

-  -  *Ignore __OpenModelica_commandLineOptions annotation* – if ture then ignores the __OpenModelica_commandLineOptions
+  -  *Ignore __OpenModelica_commandLineOptions annotation* – if true then ignores the __OpenModelica_commandLineOptions
      annotation while running the simulation.

-  -  *Ignore __OpenModelica_simulationFlags annotation* – if ture then ignores the __OpenModelica_simulationFlags
+  -  *Ignore __OpenModelica_simulationFlags annotation* – if true then ignores the __OpenModelica_simulationFlags
      annotation while running the simulation.

-  -  *Save class before simulation* – if ture then always saves the class before running the simulation.
+  -  *Save class before simulation* – if true then always saves the class before running the simulation.

-  -  *Switch to plotting perspective after simulation* – if ture then GUI always switches to plotting perspective after the simulation.
+  -  *Switch to plotting perspective after simulation* – if true then GUI always switches to plotting perspective after the simulation.

+  -  *Close completed simulation output windows before simulation* – if true then the completed simulation output windows are closed before starting a new simulation.

+  -  *Delete intermediate compilation files* – if true then the files generated during the compilation are deleted automatically.

+  -  *Delete entire simulation directory of the model when OMEdit is closed* – if true then the entire simulation directory is deleted on quit.

   -  Output